+- a) Qualifications

-- Willingness to serve the library and the public. - Willingness to maintain the privacy of patron records and needs. - Ability to work with new technologies.
+- Willingness to serve the library and the public.

+- Willingness to maintain the privacy of patron records and needs.

+- Ability to work with new technologies.

+- b) Duties

-- Outlined and under supervision of the administrative librarian and support staff. - Understanding there is to be no financial reimbursement for time served in this capacity.
+- Outlined and under supervision of the administrative librarian and support staff.

+- Understanding there is to be no financial reimbursement for time served in this capacity.

+- c) Hours of Work

-• Determined by the library director.
+- Determined by the library director.